 There are electrical fans in our main teaching tents, and there will be a time each day when you can use the pool.
 We will have electrolytes and drinking water from our deep well available throughout the day, as well as cool showers (note: no hot water is available for bathing).
 Read this page about Staying Healthy in High Altitude.

 The showers and water faucets are located close to the teaching tents.
 The water well is more than 150 feet deep.

 We will have portable toilets in Shakti Valley.
 Flush toilets are a 5 minute walk.

 The two main teaching tents in Shakti Valley have electricity for the purpose of teaching (microphones, music, etc.).
 However, the camping areas do NOT have electricity so bring your battery or solar flashlights and lanterns.
 Due to extreme fire danger, candles are NOT allowed.

 What about the food preparation and service?

 We use the large Solstice kitchen on the main site.
-The meals are transported down to Shakti Valley where we eat at picnic tables.
+We eat our meals either by the kitchen or down in Shakti Valley.

 How many women attend this event?